2026-07-16

 -

-Access thermal system routines using the UI
+Access thermal system routines using the

 NoteSelect quick controls > Service mode > Thermal > Actions